Adil-Ahmadli/Snake-game/README.md

 By changing  value of argument of clock.tick() function in the 187th line, you can set how many frames will be rendered per second.

-Math,random, pygame and tkinter modules must be installed to run the game.
 Download code, open the terminal, go the directory where it was downloaded, write *python3 snake.py*.

 Have a fun :D